 Despite all these great offerings, I was not able to experience any of them because of the timing of my visit.
-I was there from July 8 to 12, and nothing was open.
+Very few places were actually open.
 I really hoped to check out Jellyrolls and the Surrey Bike rentals, and I was disappointed to see how much was closed.

 With the Inn portion not reopening any time soon, I strongly suggest staying somewhere else if you want to take advantage of all the boardwalk has to offer.

 It is not likely for any of the above entertainment to return until the Inn side has reopened.

 The BoardWalk Bakery offers delicious pastries, sandwiches, and snacks along with coffee and other refreshments.